Find an examiner

 I am an experienced PhD supervisor & examiner in the field of critical mental health & disability studies.
 I’m currently supervising 3 PhDs that use autoethnography, critical autobiography & creative writing.

-Fiona Muray, University of Edinburgh
+Fiona Murray, University of Edinburgh

 Fiona.A.Murray@ed.ac.uk